 You’re 8 weeks pregnant and it’s probably starting to feel really real!

-You might want to talk to friends or family members about where they gave birth and their experiences, but ultimately your choice should reflect the birth you want to have.
+You might want to talk to friends or family members about where they gave birth and their experiences.

 See our article about your options when giving birth for more information.

 8 Weeks Pregnant – Your Body

 At 8 weeks pregnant, pregnancy symptoms may have started kicking in properly.